JiangWeibeta/MLIC/README.md

 #### Old Weights (2023-09)

-To use old weights (**although the checkpoints below are named with 'new'**), you should use LatentResidualPredictionOld and SynthesisTransformOld.
+To use old weights (**although the checkpoints below are named with 'new' since I fixed a bug at September 2023**), you should use LatentResidualPredictionOld and SynthesisTransformOld.

 <div class="center">